 Brunch, for me, usually involves eggs and bacon.
-I’ll admit I was skeptical as to how brunch would work without those two staples, but Natural Healthy Foods all organic vegan cafe in Birmingham set out to show me.
+I’ll admit I was skeptical as to how brunch would work without those two staples, but Natural Bar all organic vegan cafe in Birmingham set out to show me.

 They invited me to try out their new brunch menu, consisting of smoothie bowls, toasts and fully cooked breakfast options, alongside juices, teas and plant based lattes, so I went along with an open mind and an empty stomach.

 The cafe itself is airy and industrial, with a totally relaxed vibe, welcoming staff and huge windows that flood the place in natural light, even on a grey day.
 Perfect for Instagram addicts like me.

 I grabbed a table by the window to watch the world go by and ordered a beetroot latte to start me off.
 I love beetroot, but not just because it’s pink.
 There’s something about its earthy sweetness that I really enjoy, and this beetroot latte was no exception.

 I had mine with oat milk, but you can choose from soy, almond or coconut as well.
 There’s no coffee in it at all, which makes it gloriously pink.